 Purchase of high-speed electric rolling stock, such as the TGV M, for which an order for around a hundred modern trains will reduce energy consumption by 20% on the electric rail network, for the busiest sections (UIC 1 to 6 and LGV), while carrying up to 20% more passengers.

-Renovation investments (mid-life operation) of the high-speed electric rolling stock fleet.
+Major maintenance investments for mid-life operation of the high-speed electric rolling stock fleet and the related technicentres.